Objectives: To provide support for Research Workshops held in the United Kingdom.

 - There is no prescribed format for an LMS workshop, but it is expected that the number of participants will be no more than 40, and could be as low as 10, meeting for a period of several days.

 - All participants should be actively involved in the programme; with the core group of mathematicians involved in the workshop listed.
 The participation of appropriate postdocs and graduate students is encouraged.

 - Applicants must comply with the Society's policy on Women in Mathematics - https://www.lms.ac.uk/sites/lms.ac.uk/files/Mathematics/wim_statement.pdf - please note that the Society considers a lack of invited women speakers to be a very real problem, and a failure to include women speakers are grounds for refusal for funding.

 Value of award: Requests for support (for travel and subsistence of participants, and reasonable associated costs) in the range £1,000-£10,000 will be considered.
-The maximum award is £10,000, but a typical award is in the range of £3,000 - £5,000.
+The maximum award is £10,000 (please note that a typical award is in the range of £3,000 - £5,000).
 Applications for partial support of workshops with other sources of support will be considered.

 Deadlines: Applications can be made at any time but should normally be submitted at least 6 months before the proposed workshop.
 Support will only be offered if it felt that the benefits to UK mathematics are likely to be significant.

 Applications and queries: Applications should be made via email to the Chair of the Research Grants Committee, Dr Francis Clarke (firstname.lastname@example.org), at any time.

 There is no application form.
 Proposals in PDF or Word format should contain:

 - the aims and format of the workshop,

 - a list of main participants and a budget,